adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 of language systems of the rest of the features in the file, as specified by the `languagesystem` statements.
 In these cases, `script` and `language` statements will need to be used within the feature block itself.
-Such statements affect only that feature.
+Such statements affect only that feature. **Note**: you may not use the `script` or `language` keywords within a standalone lookup block.

 Rules that are specified after the start of a feature and before the first `script` and/or `language` statement will be included in all the language